A-Momin/noteshub/nts/notes_git.md

     ##### [git stash](https://www.youtube.com/watch?v=fXGug4itlTk)

-    -   git stash temporarily shelves (or stashes) changes you've made to your working copy so you can work on something else, and then come back and re-apply them later on.
+    -   `git stash` temporarily shelves (or stashes) changes you've made to your working copy so you can work on something else, and then come back and re-apply them later on.
 Stashing is handy if you need to quickly switch context and work on something else, but you're mid-way through a code change and aren't quite ready to commit.
+    -   You cannot directly apply a stash by its name — Git identifies stashes by their index (like stash@{0}), even if you gave them a custom message.
     -   `$ git stash show` → show the content of your most recent stash.
     -   `$ git stash list` → List out all your repository's stashes.
     -   `git stash show stash@{index}`
     -   `$ git stash` → stash uncommited local changes
-    -   `$ git stash push -m stashname` → name and retrieve a Git stash by the name?
+    -   `$ git stash push -m stash_name` → name and retrieve a Git stash by the name?
     -   `$ git stash save "my_stash_name"` → name and retrieve a Git stash by the name? (deprecated since v2.16)
     -   `$ git stash pop` → Popping your stash removes the changes from your stash and reapplies them to your working copy.
-    -   `$ git stash drop stash@{n}` → drop specific stash - see `git stash list` (`n` is a integer)
+    -   `$ git stash pop stash@{n}` → pop specified stash - see `git stash list` (`n` is a integer and specefying index)
+    -   `$ git stash apply stash@{0}` →
-    -   `$ git stash pop stash@{n}` → pop specific stash - see `git stash list` (`n` is a integer) -
+    -   `$ git stash drop stash@{n}` → drop specific stash - see `git stash list` (`n` is a integer) -

     ##### [Resetting, Reverting, and Checking Out](https://www.atlassian.com/git/tutorials/resetting-checking-out-and-reverting)